General Biology Series 4 of 4: Human Anatomy$120

 Lesson plans are a combination of power point, graphics, video, and audio.
 Each slide is fully narrated for students who prefer to hear material read to them.
 There is no textbook for this course.

-OPTIONAL: I provide all of the curriculum needed for this course in the lesson plans.
+OPTIONAL: I provide all of the Bio needed for this course in the lesson plans.
 However, if you wish to use a textbook in junction with the course, pretty much any middle school/high school biology textbook will be covering the topics I am covering.
 I have taught live biology classes in the past, and used the following textbooks with great success.
 I never recommend getting the latest edition of any textbook.
 Save money by getting an older edition!

 Level 1 Students: Glencoe Science: Biology- The Dynamics of Life